discourse/mobystash/README.md

     a webserver will be started on port 9367, which will emit [Prometheus](https://prometheus.io/) metric data on `/metrics`.

+* **`MOBYSTASH_STATE_CHECKPOINT_INTERVAL`**

+    *Default: `"1"`

+    The duration of time, in seconds, that will approximately elapse between updates to the state file, which keeps a record of the timestamp of the last log entry seen for each container.
+The value can be any non-negative decimal number.
+The smaller the interval, the fewer log entries will be duplicated after a crash, but the more disk I/O will be consumed.

 * **`MOBYSTASH_STATE_FILE`**

     *Default: `"./mobystash_state.dump"`